Christianity in Houston: Church of Jesus Christ of Latter-day Saints

-The Church of Jesus Christ in Houston includes congregations that speak English, Spanish, Chinese, Vietnamese, and ASL.
+The church in Houston includes congregations that speak English, Spanish, Chinese, Vietnamese, and ASL.
 There are also congregations designated for single college-age adults (Young Single Adult) and for inmates (Correctional).
-One Temple, the Houston, Texas Temple, lies outside the Houston area in unincorporated Harris County (with a Spring address), and serves the stakes in the area.
+One temple, the Houston Temple, lies outside the Houston area in unincorporated Harris County (with a Spring address), and serves the stakes in the area.
 It is the second temple built in Texas after the Dallas, Texas Temple, and one of the four currently operating in Texas today.
 It was dedicated on August 26, 2000, by President Gordon B. Hinckley.
-There are three missions of the Church of Jesus Christ in the Houston area: the Texas Houston Mission, the Texas Houston East Mission, and the Texas Houston South Mission.
+There are three missions of the LDS Church in the Houston area: the Texas Houston Mission, the Texas Houston East Mission, and the Texas Houston South Mission.

-In 2011 Kate Shellnut of the Houston Chronicle stated that the Church of Jesus Christ was increasing in size in the Houston area.
+In 2011 Kate Shellnut of the Houston Chronicle stated that the LDS Church was increasing in size in the Houston area.
 On Saturday April 30, 2011 a new meeting house located on a 7 acre site in Sienna Plantation, was scheduled to open.
 The facility was scheduled to serve a 200-member English-speaking ward and a 200-member Spanish-speaking ward.
 Prior to the church's opening, Sienna Plantation-area church members attended congregations in the Sharpstown area of Houston and in Sugar Land.

-As of 2016, according to Church records, there were about 50,000 members of The Church of Jesus Christ of Latter-day Saints in the Houston area.
+As of 2016, according to church records, there were about 50,000 members of the church in the Houston area.

 In 2018 church member Sam Young, from Sugar Land, advocated against bishops meeting one-on-one with children and asking them questions about sexual activity (the law of chastity).
 In response, an excommunication hearing for him was set up.
 Young stated that "Protecting children is more important than my membership in the church.
-I’m not going to shut up.
+I'm not going to shut up.
 That would be immoral on my part."
 He was excommunicated in September 2018.